Quick/Spry/README.md

 If you're already familiar with Nimble, then you already know how to use Spry.

-For full details on how to write your tests with Spry, I suggest reading over the [Nimble docs](https://github.com/Quick/Nimble/blob/master/README.md).
+> For full details on how to write your tests with Spry, I suggest reading over the [Nimble docs](https://github.com/Quick/Nimble/blob/master/README.md).
+Keeping in mind that not all features are currently included.